MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/plan-voice-of-customer-survey.md

 ﻿---
-title: "Plan your Dynamics 365 Voice of the Customer survey | MicrosoftDocs" ms.custom: "" ms.date: "2016-11-01"
+title: "Plan your Voice of the Customer for Dynamics 365 survey | MicrosoftDocs" ms.custom: "" ms.date: "2016-11-01"
 ms.reviewer: ""